-School uniforms to all students from class- 1st to 10th.-The Govt. has started a new scheme in the year 2012-13 in which free uniform has been distributed to all the students studying in Class 1st to 10th twice in a year in the month of April and October but this department deals with secondary education and distributed the free school uniform to the students of 9th and 10th Class of the State.
-Stitching charges @ Rs.
-100/- per child, twice a year shall be paid.
+Atal School Vardi Yojna : The Govt. has started a new scheme in the year 2019-20 in which two sets of free school uniform are being provided to all the students studying in Class 1st to 12th in a year.
+The department deals with secondary education and distributed the free school uniform to the students of 9th and 12th Class of the State.